GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/api-callbacks.md

         - `mutedId` :
             - type: `number`
-            - description: Id of the muted version of this media element.
+            - description: ID of the muted version of this media element.

         - `mediaSource` :
             - type: `string`